LEARNAcademy/Assessments-2018/Week-3.md

  //Your Answer

+ Yarn add is adding any and all dependencies needed for the source code that you are utilizing.

  //Googled Answer
+ In general, a package is simply a folder with code and a package.json file that describes the contents.
+When you want to use another package, you first need to add it to your dependencies.
+This means running yarn add [package-name] to install it into your project.

+ This will also update your package.json and your yarn.lock so that other developers working on the project will get the same dependencies as you when they run yarn or yarn install.

 #### 5. There are three mistakes in this code that would cause it to break our application.
 Find the mistakes and fix them: